Long Branch Hotels: Great Views

 Landmark Hotel

 Landmark Hotel at Five Corners, 1970s.
-It all started as the Columbia Hotel built by Joseph H. Flanigan in 1896, a committeeman when Long Branch was part of Ocean Twp (he died in 1911).
-Later on it became the Landmark Hotel.
+It all started as the Columbia Hotel built by Joseph H. Flanigan in 1897, a committeeman when Long Branch was part of Ocean Twp (he died in 1911).
+The structure endured a major fire in December 1944.

 Fountains Motel